Don Webb (diver): Diving

 His diving interests began at the age of 10, when he joined the YMCA to learn tumbling and diving.
 His career started at the age of 14, when he professionally toured Western Canada as a carnival high diver.
 Within four years, he was in Australia, diving off 11-storey buildings in to fire-rimmed watertanks.
 When he was 30, he won the world high-diving crown in Toronto.

 In 1957, then aged 24, Webb decided to quit diving after a dive off a small platform resulted in him landing on his back in the pool and losing consciousness.
 He was on the bottom of the pool for under a minute, while none of the 150 spectators were aware there was anything wrong until he was pulled above water by his brother Gerald.
-Webb escaped the incident with just a bruised head and later explained that he felt he had made a poor approach and should have landed with his feet first.
-Following the incident, his fiancee pleaded with him to quit diving, which he agreed to and suggested he would instead devote his time to becoming a salesman.
+Webb escaped the incident with just a strained back and later explained that he felt he had made a poor approach and should have landed with his feet first.
+Following the incident, his fiancée pleaded with him to quit diving, which he agreed to and suggested he would instead devote his time to becoming a salesman.
 Recalling the incident 10 years on, Webb remarked that "nothing under the sun would get me up there again".

 Coaching

 His entry into diving coaching was by accidental chance, when he was asked to judge a gymnastics competition which included Judy Stewart, then a gymnast who impressed Webb with her ability.
 Reflecting on that time, Webb recalled that he "got a kick out of being involved, and before I knew it, I was coaching Judy on the trampoline".
 Initially, he would divide his time between coaching gymnastics and diving, before concluding that Stewart, by then his student, would have a better career chance in diving and he chose to fully commit to dive coaching.
-He had been coaching Canada's Olympic and national diving team in the 1960 Summer Olympics in Tokyo, although remarked that had considered marking 1968 as the end of his coaching career.
+He had been coaching Canada's Olympic and national diving team in the 1960 Summer Olympics in Tokyo (sic), although remarked that had considered marking 1968 as the end of his coaching career.

 By 1970, a handful of divers lived with Webb and his wife, where he would transport the divers through snow drifts to and from practice sessions and his station wagon was described as being "always over-loaded with young Canadians aspiring to become Olympians".
 In June 1970, Webb, then described as one of Canada's top diving coaches, announced his intention to retire from coaching after the 1970 British Commonwealth Games in Edinburgh, as he was critical of the fact that coaching diving in Canada was not paid employment and was under pressure to financially support his family.
 Webb had to fund his own expenses to travel with the team to Edinburgh as the Canadian Amateur Diving Association did not budget to bring Webb along.
 Webb had recently lost his third job in 10 years due to spending too much time voluntarily coaching divers.